Buddhism now

 New

-• Morning meditation — In the absence of self, the Buddha within.
+• Morning meditation — In the quest to accomplish the wisdom tradition.

 Perfect Wisdom